karussell/graphhopper-embed-form/Readme.md

 [https://graphhopper.com/maps/?point=&point=berlin](https://graphhopper.com/maps/?point=&point=berlin)

-which zooms in the destination and allows the user to insert the destination directly on GraphHopper Maps.
+which zooms in the destination and allows the user to insert his start location directly on GraphHopper Maps with address suggestions.